rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 </head>

-This guide describes the best practices and tuning approaches to scale Rancher setups, and the associated challenges with doing so.
-As systems grow performance will naturally reduce, but there are steps that can minimize the load put on Rancher, and optimize Rancher's ability to manage larger infrastructures.
+This guide describes the best practices and tuning approaches to scale Rancher setups and the associated challenges with doing so.
+As systems grow, performance will naturally reduce, but there are steps that can minimize the load put on Rancher and optimize Rancher's ability to manage larger infrastructures.

 ## Optimizing Rancher Performance